hanyangl5/MeshLocalRoughness/readme.md

 # Local Roughness Computation

-A python program to compute and display the local roughness of a .off mesh.
+A python program to compute and display the local roughness of a 3D mesh.

 ---